Aleck Low and Wolfscote Hill

 We thought this would be a lovely easy trig point and Ethel to bag, but unfortunately not.
 When we visited there was some dispute over the ownership of the access to the trig point The Ethel Ready app says the land is being cared for by the National Trust but from doing a bit of research it would seem that the lease has expired, and the landowner has allowed the permissive access to lapse, meaning this is no longer Open Access Land.
 There are signs on the gates and relatively new fences have been erected, so this trig point is inaccessible for the time being.
 There are no other footpaths or ways to access the summit without trespassing.

-UPDATE: You can now access the summit of Wolfscote Hill via the open access land as it is owned by the National Trust.
+UPDATE as of February 2023: You can now access the summit of Wolfscote Hill via the open access land.
 Head through the metal gate before the cattle grid and up the hill.
 It’s a steep climb but the views are amazing!
+We visited on 25 February and had no issues.

 Following the lane back, we then took a little detour via Heathcote Mere, which is a very pretty spot to have a rest or a picnic, and then headed back to the car at Friden, walking alongside the Tissington Trail for part of the walk.
 We then headed back to Biggin to The Waterloo for a late pub lunch.